Lomynabz/alx-graphql-0x03/alx-rick-and-morty-app/README copy.md

 ## Components
 - **ErrorBoundary.tsx**: A class component that catches JavaScript errors in the component tree and displays a fallback UI.
 - **_app.tsx**: Wraps the entire application with `ErrorBoundary` to handle errors globally.

+## Overview
+This is a React application built with TypeScript and GraphQL for the ALX project.

+## Components
+- **ErrorBoundary.tsx**: A class component that catches JavaScript errors in the component tree and displays a fallback UI.
+- **ErrorProneComponent.tsx**: A test component that throws an error to verify ErrorBoundary functionality.
+- **_app.tsx**: Wraps the entire application with `ErrorBoundary` to handle errors globally.